If you have questions or need support, see Getting Help.

-Currently, Linux and Mac OS X. Porting to other UNIX platforms should be straightforward, as long as a JDK is available for the platform.
+Porting to other UNIX platforms should be relatively easy, as long as a JDK is available for the platform.

 The core features (C++, Java, and shell rules) have extensive use inside Google, so they are thoroughly tested and have very little churn.
 Similarly, we test new versions of Bazel across hundreds of thousands of targets every day to find regressions, and we release new versions multiple times every month.

 In short, except for features marked as experimental, Bazel should Just Work.
 Changes to non-experimental rules will be backward compatible.
 A more detailed list of feature support statuses can be found in our support document.

 How stable is Bazel as a binary?